THE CHAMPION FUND

 Liquidity By Law

-Semi-annual redemption windows — required by SEC regulation, not optional
+Semi-annual redemption windows — required by SEC regulation, not offered at management's discretion

 Five Investment Categories.